 - Sever issues: If you are the website owner and your users are not able to access the website, make sure that you are properly handling and entertaining the requests which are done at the proper ports.

 Before we start with the solutions, you need to make sure that you are connected to the proper internet network.
 If you are trying to access a private address, you need to be in that network.
 We will elaborate this point further down in the solutions.

-Solution 1: Restarting your Router
+Restart your Router